Wilfred/difftastic/README.md

 I believe this is the most accurate and complete machine readable grammar for D, as of this writing.
-In fact it might be the only one that can claim full, or nearly full, conformance to D 2.108.
+In fact it might be the only one that can claim full, or nearly full, conformance to D 2.108, except that a limit of 5 levels of nesting is provided for nesting comments (`/+ nested /+ comment +/ +/`).

 We have a large body of code at Weka, and that corpus was used to test and verify this parser.
 As of this writing, it passes cleanly, and I am not aware of any